adaptris/interlok-docs-legacy/pages/advanced/advanced-interlok-scaling.md

 ```
 ####  Login through your browser ####
 Navigate to "http://localhost:3000".
-Type "admin" as your password and the base64 decoded password from above.
+Type "admin" as your username and the base64 decoded password from above.

 ![GraphanaFigure1](./images/scaling/image14.png)